Best Medicare Advantage Plans in North Carolina for 2023

 3. Understand Your Additional Coverage Needs

-Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage. does not all health care costs.
-It covers your major medical and some preventive care services, but it does not cover dental, vision, hearing, or prescriptions.
-A growing number of Medicare Advantage plans cover many of the essential services that your Part A and Medicare Part B is medical coverage for people with Original Medicare benefits.
+Original Medicare only covers your major medical services, leaving you to pay for dental, vision, hearing, and other healthcare services, or get additional coverage.
+Fortunately, a growing number of Medicare Advantage plans cover many of the essential services not covered by your Part A and Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. benefits do not.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. benefits.

 4. Consider Your Healthcare Providers

-Medicare Advantage plans use healthcare provider networks, and not all primary care doctors and specialists accept all plans.
-For many North Carolina shoppers, finding a plan that their doctor(s) accept is exhausting.
+Medicare Advantage plans have healthcare provider networks.
+Unfortunately, not all specialists and primary care doctors accept all plans.
+Many people on Medicare in North Carolina tell us it's difficult to find a plan their doctors take.
 We can help!